aashish-joshi/sonetel-node/README.md

 # Sonetel-Node

 Sonetel-Node is a NodeJS library which provides a wrapper for using Sonetel's REST API's.
 It is written in TypeScript and can be installed using NPM.

-This library supports the following endpoints:
+This library supports the following functions:

-1. Generate JWT - /SonetelAuth/beta/oauth/token
+1. Generate tokens for API authentication
-2. View and update account information - /account/{accountId}
+2. View and update account information
-3. View and manage user accounts - /account/{accountId}/user
+3. Manage phone numbers, user accounts, voice apps and call recordings
+4. Make phone calls
+5. View usage records
+6. Use the Text-to-speech service
+7. Personalize suggested answers provided by our AI

 ## Installation